saviourofdp/affdexme-win/README.md

 *   Stop - Stops the camera processing
 *   Exit - exits the application

-This application runs on Windows 7.0, 8.0 and 8.1
+It runs on Windows 7.0, 8.0, 8.1 and 10

-#### To use this project, you will need:
+#### To build this project from source, you will need:

 *   Visual Studio 2013